 When a virus is detected This field contains 2 options.
 "Pass" and "Block".
 By selecting "Block", the analyzed file will not be sent.
 By selecting Pass, the antivirus will send the file event it has been found to be infected.
 When the antivirus scan fails The option Pass without scanning defines the behavior of the antivirus module if the analysis of the file it is scanning fails.
 If Block has been specified, the file being scanned will not be sent.
 If Pass without scanning has been specified, the file being scanned will be sent.
-This option defines the behavior of the antivirus module when certain events occur • When data collection fails This option defines the behavior of the antivirus module when certain events occur Examples: If the hard disk has reached its capacity, information will not be downloaded.
+When data collection This option defines the behavior of the antivirus module when certain events occur. fails fails Examples: fails Examples: If the hard disk has reached its capacity, information will not be downloaded.

-Status This column displays the status ( Enabled/ Disabled) of sandboxing for the Clarac corresponding file type.
+Status This column displays the status ( ©Enabled/●Disabled ) of sandboxing for the corresponding file type.
 Double-click on it to change its status.

-The sandboxing option allows scanning four types of attachments: • Archive: these include the main types of archives (zip, arj, lha, rar, cab, etc) • Office document (Office software): all types of documents that can be opened with the MS Office suite. • Executable: files that can be run in Windows (files with the extension ".exe",".bat",".cmd",".scr", etc).
-PDF: files in Portable Document Format (Adobe).
-Flash (files with the extension ".swf"). • Java (compiled java files.
+File types The sandboxing option allows scanning four types of attachments: • Archive: these include the main types of archives (zip, arj, lha, rar, cab, etc) Office document (Office software): all types of documents that can be opened with the MS Office suite.
+Executable: files that can be run in Windows (files with the extension ".exe",".bat",".cmd",".scr", etc). • PDF: files in Portable Document Format (Adobe). • Flash (files with the extension ".swf"). • Java (compiled java files.
 Example: files with a ".jar" extension).
-This field allows defining the maximum size of e-mails that need to be sandboxed By default, this value is equal to the one in the Maximum size for antivirus and sandboxing scan (KB) field in the File analysis tab.
-This value cannot be exceeded
+Max. size of sandboxed e-mails (KB) This field allows defining the maximum size of e-mails that need to be sandboxed.
+By default, this value is equal to the one in the Maximum size for antivirus and sandboxing scan (KB) field in the File analysis tab.
+This value cannot be exceeded.
+Actions on files When known malware has been identified This field contains 2 options.
+By selecting Block , the analyzed file will not be sent.
+B selecting Pass , the file will be sent in its original form.